christianalfoni/impact/README.md

 <br />

-🗄️ Global and scoped state management
+🗄️ Global and scoped state management using reactive hooks

-🏗️ Compose stores using hooks pattern
+🏗️ The Hooks composition you know and love, without the overhead of reconciliation

 ⚛️ Use built-in reactive state primitives or existing primitives from the eco system